mattmallencode/crm/README.md

 *User Story ID: 21*

-As a Sherpa user, I want to reply to an email from a contact to allow for me to exchange information with them.
+As a Sherpa user, I want to reply to an email from a contact to continue my conversation with them.

 #### Set a Task

 *User Story ID: 22*

-As a Sherpa user, I want to create a task in relation to a contact to remind myself of anything that needs to be done in relation to that customer.
+As a Sherpa user, I want to create a task in relation to a contact to remind myself of tasks I must complete in relation to the customer.

 #### View Tasks

 *User Story ID: 23*

-As a Sherpa user, I want to view all tasks in relation to a contact so I can understand the jobs that need to be done as a whole.
+As a Sherpa user, I want to view all tasks in relation to a contact so I can understand the tasks that need to be done as a whole.

 #### Complete Task

 *User Story ID: 24*

-As a Sherpa user, I want to mark a task as complete to notify myself that it has been completed.
+As a Sherpa user, I want to mark a task as complete to "tick" it off my to-do list.

 #### Schedule Meeting

 *User Story ID: 25*

-As a Sherpa user, I want to schedule a meeting with a contact which is integrated with my Google calendar so I can notify the contact when we are scheduled to talk.
+As a Sherpa user, I want to schedule a meeting with a contact so that I can video conference with them.

 #### View Meetings